 “Nomenclature and regulatory harmonisation are vital for the long-term success of the cultivated foods industry and this MOU establishes a regional precedent that can be replicated in other markets around the globe.”
 APAC Society for Cellular Agriculture President Dr. Sandhya Sriram and Program Manager Peter Yu “The location of this historic announcement was no coincidence.
 In recent years, Singapore has invested the necessary resources to make the city-state a welcoming ecosystem for food innovation and multilateral collaboration.
 This MOU is the latest proof that the Lion City is trading its traditional reliance on food imports for a new role as the place where the alternative protein sector’s biggest decisions are forged, announced, and exported to the world.”
 Good Food Institute APAC Managing Director Mirte Gosker

 As the world’s first cultivated meat consumer market, Singapore has also played key roles as a test bed for novel foods and a proactive player in accelerating the category on the global stage.
-The Republic has actively shared its novel food experiences as part of multinational initiatives driven by the Food and Agriculture Organization of the United Nations (FAO) and Codex Alimentarius Commission—a joint body of the FAO and World Health Organization dedicated to developing global food standards.
+The Republic has actively shared its novel food experiences as part of multinational initiatives driven by the Food and Agriculture Organisation of the United Nations (FAO) and Codex Alimentarius Commission—a joint body of the FAO and World Health Organisation (WHO) dedicated to developing global food standards.